Potassium osmiamate: Properties

 The osmiamate anion [OsO3N]⁻ is structurally isoelectronic with osmium tetroxide, in which one oxygen atom is replaced with a nitrogen atom.
-It is a rare example of an ion complex containing a nitrogen atom bound only to a transition metal with a triple bond.
+It is classified as a transition metal nitrido complex, featuring a terminal nitrido ligand.

 The potassium salt possesses a distorted tetrahedral structure, with infrared bands at 1023, 858, and 890 cm⁻¹.
-It forms yellow tetragonal bipyramidal crystals which are slightly soluble in cold water, but more soluble in hot water.
+It forms yellow tetragonal bipyramidal crystals, which are slightly soluble in cold water, but more soluble in hot water.
 It is also soluble in alcohol, but not in ether.
 It is stable in strong alkali under heating, but when treated with hydrohalic acids such as HCl and HBr, it is reduced to pentahalonitridoosmates, such as K2[OsNCl5].

-Potassium osmiamate is sensitive to light, and upon prolonged exposure will become slightly darker in color.
+Potassium osmiamate is sensitive to light, and upon prolonged exposure samples darken.
 When heated to above 180 °C, it decomposes explosively, and when heated above 200 °C in a vacuum, it decomposes with the release of nitrogen gas.

 Synthesis

 Potassium osmiamate is the most convenient of the osmiamate salts to prepare.
-It is made by adding aqueous ammonia to a solution containing osmium tetroxide and potassium hydroxide.
+It is made by adding aqueous ammonia to a solution containing osmium tetroxide and potassium hydroxide or potassium carbonate.